OpenMOOC/documentation/demostrator.rst

 ****************

 To get some statistics about your portal usage, you must get an Google Analytics API Key.
-You need to append this property:
+Then you need to append this property:

 .. code::